Rael-G/MiniMap/README.md

 ```

 ### Creating Mapping Configuration Classes
-To define mappings, create classes that implement IMapperConfig.
-Inside the Configure method, register your mappings using the MapperService instance provided.
+To define how mapping should occur, implement IMapperConfig:

 Example:
 ```csharp